geoffswc/MongoDB-Python-Workshop/README.md

 3. Populate a a local MongoDB using pymongo (as opposed to shell commands)

-4. Connect to a remote MongoDB through pymongo using the public URI provided through the ATLAS projec
+4. Connect to a remote MongoDB through pymongo using the public URI provided through the ATLAS project

 ### Prerequisites